Dark Fire (Feehan novel): Synopsis

 When Darius, the leader of a group of Carpathian musicians, first sees the new mechanic hired to work on the band's touring vehicles, he is astonished to see the red color of her hair.
 It has been centuries since he last saw colors or even felt emotions.

 Although the mechanic Tempest Trine needs the job, she quickly realizes that in touring with Darius, she's bitten off more than she can chew.
-Tempest has always felt different, apart from others.
-But from the moment his arms close around her, enveloping her in a sorcerer's spell, Darius seems to understand her unique gifts.
-But does his kiss offer the love and belonging she seeks, or a danger more potent than anything she has ever known?
+Tempest has always felt different, apart from others, but from the moment his arms close around her, enveloping her in a sorcerer's spell, Darius seems to understand her unique gifts.

 Plot

-The result of the advertisement posted after Dark Challenge appeared in person as the new mechanic, Tempest Trine.
+Months after the events of Dark Challenge, Darius takes a look at the new mechanic, Tempest Trine.
 Darius takes a while to realize that she is his true lifemate, a concept newly introduced to him by Julian Savage, his sister Desari's new lifemate.
 Julian is also the first person to note the fact, and is certain that a good show is coming for the family unit to watch.

-However, Tempest has no intention of staying with Darius, whom she thinks is a vampire.
+Tempest, however, has no intention of staying with Darius, whom she thinks is a vampire.
 After being persuaded that they are not, in fact, vampires, "Rusti" Tempest Trine proves a loyal ally.

 She is another (the fourth) female human to undergo conversion to a Carpathian, after Darius completes the transfusion.